9oelM/hooks-rs/README.md

 - This is a fork of [otov4its/xrpl-hooks](https://github.com/otov4its/xrpl-hooks) which has been unmaintained for a long time.
 - Lots of examples and codes have been adopted from [dangell7](https://github.com/dangell7)'s repositories.

+# Contributing

+There are still many parts of the C API that are not supported yet.
+The first priority for now would be to get all of them working.

+If you have all checkboxes below ticked, you can proceed to create a PR:

+- [ ] You have implemented something that wasn't here before
+- [ ] You have created an integration test to prove that it works.
+See `/tests` folder to see the existing integration test examples.
+Currently, each integration test would cover the smallest unit of testable 'chunk', because hooks is impossible to be tested without a live connection with an actual XRPL node, no matter if it is on local docker or is one of the testnet nodes.
+Therefore, an integration test is somewhat like an unit test but still connects to an actual XRPL node to run the hook to see if it actually works.
+Make sure the all of the state changes caused by the hook are correctly asserted, before and after the execution of the hook.
+- [ ] You have created an example in `/examples` folder.
+The example hook file should contain the most minimal example of how the feature that you have added can be used.
+Use this example as a documentation for the function as well, so that it can appear in the generated documentation.
+- [ ] CI is passing.
+Unless all workflows give you a green tick, the PR is unlikely to be reviewed.
+- [ ] The PR has a sufficient description of what it adds or changes.
+The title of the PR would usually just follow semantic commit messages convention.
+Do not worry about the commit messages themselves that much, since they are going to be squashed anyway.

+Remember that this repository is a novel combination of two amazing concepts: Rust and Hooks.
+And neither of these are easy nor familiar with the general audience.
+If you are not sure where to start, probably start with the book, which will give you some idea to start with.